Conjugator lengths in hierarchically hyperbolic groups

-An early established result about hyperbolic groups is they have the linear conjugator property \cite{Lysenok}, thereby providing a qualitative certification of how complicated a conjugator needs to be.
+An early established result about hyperbolic groups is they have the linear conjugacy property \cite{Lysenok}, thereby providing a quantitative certification of how complicated a conjugator needs to be.
 Exploiting the parallels between pseudo-Anosovs in the mapping class group and loxodromic elements in a hyperbolic group, Masur--Minsky proved the analogous result that the set of pseudo-Anosov elements satisfies the linear conjugator property \cite{MasurMinsky:II}.
 These results beg the question of whether shortest conjugators of ``hyperbolic-like'' elements should be linear in the length of the elements being conjugated (see Conjecture~\ref{conj:morselcp} for a precise formulation).

 In the presence of non-positive curvature, the linear conjugator property is surprisingly common, as we show in this paper, extending an already interesting class of known examples.
-Previously established cases of the linear conjugator property include: mapping class groups (established for pseudo-Anosovs in \cite{MasurMinsky:II}, generalized to all elements in \cite{Tao:LinConjMCG}; see also \cite{BehrstockDrutu:thick2} for a later, unified proof); hyperbolic elements in semi-simple Lie groups \cite{Sale:LinConjLie}; arbitrary elements in lamplighter groups \cite{Sale:GeomConjLamp}; Morse elements in groups acting on CAT(0) spaces, \cite{BehrstockDrutu:thick2}; and Morse elements in a prime $3$--manifold \cite{BehrstockDrutu:thick2}.
+Previously established cases of the linear conjugator property include: mapping class groups (established for pseudo-Anosovs in \cite{MasurMinsky:II}, generalized to all elements in \cite{Tao:LinConjMCG}; see also \cite{BehrstockDrutu:thick2} for a later, unified proof); hyperbolic elements in semi-simple Lie groups \cite{Sale:LinConjLie}; arbitrary elements in lamplighter groups \cite{Sale:GeomConjLamp}; non-peripheral elements in a relatively hyperbolic group \cite{Bumagin:relhyplinconj}; Morse elements in groups acting on CAT(0) spaces, \cite{BehrstockDrutu:thick2}; and Morse elements in a prime $3$--manifold \cite{BehrstockDrutu:thick2}.
 Additionally, right-angled Artin groups enjoy the linear conjugator property; this result is not explicitly stated in the literature, but it follows from work in \cite{Servatius:AutRAAG} (and we give a new proof below).